Plagiatus/RealmsWebsite/README.md

 ### Run
 1. run `node ./server/main.js`
-1. open `/client/index.html` in a browser of your choice (preferrably Firefox or Chrome) That's it, now it's already running.
+1. open `/client/index.html` in a browser of your choice (preferrably Firefox or Chrome)

+That's it, now it's running and ready to be used.

 ## Tasks
 - [x] login